qrspeter/Practices-1st-course/README.md

 ## read_all_files.py
 A way to read all files from the folder

+# timer_dispersion/
+Calculate average and dispersion for data from a timer in file.

 # read_list/
 Make a "horizontal" 2D array with 2 rows (then "vertical" witn 2 columns), write it to a file, read and print.